 Arrowleaf’s Community Collaboration area of focus includes a wide range of resources and opportunities that connect people with other resources in our communities, strengthen our services in our other areas of focus, and make Southern Illinois more vibrant for all of us.

-For example, we provide comfortable apartments to older adults in our community, help coordinate primary care providers for people in our region, provide training to healthcare providers on specialty topics, support schools in their work with students who can benefit from additional emotional and academic support, and advocate our communities on a local and state level.
+For example, we provide comfortable apartments to older adults in our community, help coordinate primary care providers for people in our region, provide training to healthcare providers on specialty topics, and support schools in their work with students who can benefit from additional emotional and academic support, and advocate our communities on a local and state level.
 We also serve as a vital connector between the people of our region and the resources they need, whether we can provide those resources ourselves or not.
 Arrowleaf’s Community Collaboration programs and services are listed below:

 SLP – Supportive Living Program